 Stephanie Jones (right) and husband Kelly Jones (left).
 Photo courtesy Stephanie Jones

-Jones, 45, is at the tail end of her first 4-year term on the Banks City Council.
-She moved to Banks in 1999, and lives in Arbor Village with her husband of 24 years, Kelly Jones, a soon to retire Commander of the Investigations Division at the Washington County Sheriff’s Office.
-She will be sworn in as mayor in January.
+Jones, who is at the tail end of her first 4-year term on the Banks City Council, said she moved to Banks in 1999, and lives in Arbor Village with her husband of 24 years, Kelly Jones, a soon to retire Commander of the Investigations Division at the Washington County Sheriff’s Office.

 The Jones’ have two children; William, who will enter his senior year at Banks High School this fall, and Maddie, who will be in 5th grade at Banks Elementary School.
 The family is rounded out by two cats and one kitten that Jones says is not popular with the other two cats.

-“I want to be more involved in our city and I have the time to devote,” said Jones, when asked why she wanted to run for mayor prior to the election.
+“I want to be more involved in our city and I have the time to devote,” said Jones, when asked why she wanted to run for mayor.
 “It certainly isn’t the $600 the mayor is paid for a year,” she added.